se4nchoi/intro_to_github/README.md

 # intro

-Let me please be proficient in git.
+Let me please be proficient in git!